List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

 - HIDS or Host Intrusion Detection System

-Ans.
-HIDS or Host Intrusion Detection system is a system in which snapshot of the existing system is taken and compares with the previous snap shot.
-It checks if critical files were modified or deleted then a alert is generated and send to the administrator.
+Answer: HIDS or Host Intrusion Detection system is a system in which a snapshot of the existing system is taken and compared with the previous snapshot.
+It checks if critical files were modified or deleted then an alert is generated and sent to the administrator.